FOTF-Logo-Stretch-Color.png

 This is a basic definition.
 An expectant mom is able to talk with prospective adoptive parents (or several!) before making her decision and choose the family with which she feels a connection.

-It's a relationship mindset
+It's a Relationship Mindset

 When choosing open adoption, both as a birth parent and as an adoptive parent, it’s an agreement to a relationship.
 It’s a mindset that takes effort and intention and reaps so many rewards when done well and with love!
 Open adoption requires thinking about how the other side may be feeling.
 It involves wanting to know each other as people, and hopefully, as friends.
 This is a relationship based on honoring and caring for each other, with love for the child at the center of it all.
+It’s a relationship that keeps the child’s best interest at heart, which often needs biological connections whenever possible.

 Closed vs Open Adoption